F5Networks/f5-telemetry-streaming/docs/declarations.rst

 ----------------------------------------------------
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for configuring proxy settings is available in TS v1.17 and later
+   Support for configuring proxy settings is available in BIG-IP TS v1.17 and later

-This example shows how you can configure proxy settings for Generic HTTP consumers (including :ref:`F5 Beacon<beacon-ref>`) in TS 1.17 and later.
+This example shows how you can configure proxy settings for Generic HTTP consumers in BIG-IP TS 1.17 and later.
 This allows you to send Telemetry Streaming data through a proxy.

 For usage options, see |proxy| in the Schema Reference.

-The following example also uses :doc:`Telemetry Streaming Namespaces<namespaces>`.
+The following example also uses :doc:`BIG-IP Telemetry Streaming Namespaces<namespaces>`.
 The proxy lines are highlighted in the example.

 .. literalinclude:: ../examples/declarations/generic_http_proxy.json